 We see the early church being devoted to the mission of Christ by serving the community, sharing the Gospel, and developing future leaders to carry out the mission.
 Therefore, we ask our Community Groups to be missionally-minded - to serve our community, the under-resourced and hurting throughout Colin County.
 We also ask our Community Groups to develop future leaders who can in turn impact other people.

 What is the format?

 Groups differ based on the group members and leadership but generally there is 25-30 min of conversation, sharing, prayer and 40-50 min of interactive teaching.

-At leaders' homes throughout the week (see below).
+At leaders' homes throughout the week.
+See the current groups here.

 Is Childcare provided?

 Not all groups offer childcare, but there are options available.
 Some group members share the responsibility of watching the kids, split the cost for a sitter, or make other arrangements.
 Let us know if you would like to join a group with a childcare option.